 Julian Wilcock

-Wednesday Cream pumpkin soup served with fresh sourdough bread and butter
+Tuesday Lentil soup served with fresh sour dough and butter

-Thursday Cauliflower macaroni cheese topped with Parmesan and herb crumb
+Thursday Cauliflower macaroni cheese served in creamy mornay sauce topped with mozzarella

 (Chefs’ selection of fruits and vegetables provided daily)